Ernest Weber (footballer): Influence at the inaugural match

 In addition to Club Français, some sources have stated that Weber also played as a forward at United SC, a club of English and Swiss immigrants; (Note: For instance, on 6 March 1904, in a 2nd series match of the USFSA Paris championship between the second teams of United SC and Racing Club de France, Weber scored his side's only goal in a 1–3 loss.)
-(Note: Furthermore, one source also stated that at some point before becoming a columnist for L'Auto, Weber also played for Stade Français, which was most likely an error from a confusion with Club Franças.) however, this Weber was a different person, because on 1 May 1904, while the player was helping United SC, the champions of the USFSA, to a 5–1 win over Étoile des deux lacs, the champions of the FGSPF, the journalist was in Brussels, as the correspondent for L'Auto in the inaugural match of the French national team against Belgium, so he could write the technical summary of the game, which was publishing the next day.
+(Note: Furthermore, one source also stated that at some point before becoming a columnist for L'Auto, Weber also played for Stade Français, which was most likely an error from a confusion with Club Franças.) however, this Weber was a different person, because on 1 May 1904, while the player was helping United SC, the champions of the USFSA, to a 5–1 win over Étoile des deux lacs, the champions of the FGSPF, the journalist was in Brussels, as the correspondent for L'Auto in the inaugural match of the French national team against Belgium, so he could write the technical summary of the game, which was published the next day.
 For many years, this short article from Weber was commonly accepted as the only source of reference relating France's debut, until another report was found in 2020, in a non-sports daily newspaper, La Presse, under the signature "OFF-SIDE", which was the pseudonym of Robert Guérin, founder of FIFA.
 Guérin referred to this match as France's "official" debut, as part of the creation of FIFA, hence why Guérin did not allow SEFA to intervene in this match; however, France's inaugural team included seven of the players who faced Corinthians in April, most of which had been selected by Weber and Wood, so even though Guérin chose the players without their help, he still validated some of their previous choices.

 In his chronicle, Weber had to arrange fake names for both Louis Mesnier (Didi) and Fernand Canelle (Fernand) in order to make their presence more discreet, because even though the army had granted them 48-hour leaves, those leaves did not include crossing borders.
 Furthermore, Weber also had to manage last-minute withdrawals; for instance, he temporarily concealed the news about the withdrawals of Pierre Allemane and Charles Wilkes, releasing this information only on the following day, so as "not to worry our internationals", thus demonstrating his predilection for psychologic tactics.
 Despite the withdrawals, the French squad arrived in Brussels with 12 men, and after much discussion between the players, Guérin, and Weber, it all came down to a coin toss between Jacques Davy and Emile Fontaine, which was won by the former, while the latter was never able to become an international.
 Before the match, Weber and Guérin boosted the morale of the players, instilling in them the desire to save national honour, because "we have, in fact, to defend our colours"; the match ended in a 3–3 draw, and Weber was amazed that both teams enjoyed it.